-A brilliant discussion has been taking place in the Effective Altruism community recently about the idea of how to be more inclusive of all the different ways we all support effective causes.
-There are so many different ways we can all be involved in Effective Altruism and spreading the word to the wider public.
+There are so many different ways we can all be involved in effective giving and spreading the word to the wider public.
 Fundraising for effective charities is an ideal way of doing both.
 All you need is passion and time.

 Better yet, fundraising is the perfect reason to talk about why you’re fundraising.
 Talk to other people about your brilliant cause and why you’re supporting it.
 Tell people why their sponsorship will have such a huge impact because of the effectiveness of the charity you’ve chosen.